TeamAikon/oreid-react-components/packages/OreIdReact/README.md

 # ORE ID React Library
 Popup User Experience and React helpers for ORE ID

 This library should be used in a React application.
-If you aren't using React, you should use the generic web version of this library instead rad `oreid-webwidget`.
+If you aren't using React, you should instead use the pure HTML/Javascript version of this library here: [oreid-webwidget](https://github.com/API-market/oreid-webwidget).

-This library uses `oreid-webwidget` and `oreid-js`.
+This library requires the  `oreid-js` npm package.

 ## Overview